+Website: www.marshall.edu/student-conduct

+Contact: 304-696-2495 or martil@marshall.edu

-Website:www.marshall.edu/student-conductContact:304-696-2495 or martil@marshall.eduLocation:Memorial Student Center, Suite 2W29AHours:Monday - Friday, 8:00 a.m. - 5:00 p.m.
+Location: Memorial Student Center, Suite 2W29A

+Hours: Monday - Friday, 8:00 a.m 5:00 p.m.

+Cost: N/A

-Information: Marshall University expects all members of its
+Information Marshall University expects all members of

-community to act in respectful and responsible ways towards one another.
+Information: Marshall University expects all members of its community to act in respectful and responsible ways towards one another.
 MU is committed to providing programs, activities and an educational environment free from discrimination and harassment of any kind.
 The Student Code of Conduct reflects these expectations and standards.
 This code and student judicial system are founded on principles of fairness and due process.
 The form to file a general complaint against a student or student organization can be found on the above website.
 If you have an emergency, call MUPD, 911, or 304-696-HELP.